-Registration under the Board of Investments
+Registration under the BOI

-Under the Executive Order No. 226, otherwise known as the Omnibus Investments Code, a Board of Investments ("BOI")-registered enterprise enjoy certain incentives provided such enterprise invests in preferred areas of investment enumerated in the Investment Priorities Plan annually prepared by the Government.
+Under the Executive Order No. 226, otherwise known as the Omnibus Investments Code, a BOI-registered enterprise enjoy certain incentives, both financial and non-financial, provided such enterprise invests in preferred areas of investment enumerated in the Investment Priorities Plan annually prepared by the Government.
 However, prior to registration with the BOI, the enterprise must first satisfy the minimum equity required to finance the project applied equivalent to 25% of the estimated project cost, or as may be prescribed by the BOI.

-Such incentives may include: (i) income tax holiday; (ii) additional deduction for labor expenses; (iii) tax exemption on imported capital equipment; (iv) tax credit on domestic capital equipment; (v) exemption from contractor's tax; (vi) simplification of customs procedure; (vii) unrestricted use of consigned equipment; (viii) employment of foreign nationals; (ix) tax exemption on imported spare parts; and (x) exemption from wharfage dues and export duties and fees.
+Such incentives include: (i) income tax holiday, (ii) exemption from taxes and duties on imported spare parts; (iii) exemption from wharfage dues and export tax, duty, impost and fees; (iv) reduction of the rates of duty on capital equipment, spare parts and accessories; (v) tax exemption on breeding stocks and genetic materials; (vi) tax credits; (vii) additional deductions from taxable income; (viii) employment of foreign nationals; (ix) simplification of customs procedure; and (x) importation of consigned equipment.